ChanglongLing/changlongling.github.io/_pages/cv.md

 -----
 * Interdisciplinary Ph.D. in Urban Design and Planning, University of Washington, 2024-present
 * M.S. in Urban Planning, Peking University, 2024
-* B.Eng. in Urban Planning, Wuhan University, 2021
+* B.A. in Economics, B.Eng. in Urban Planning, Wuhan University, 2021
-* B.A. in Economics, Wuhan University, 2021

 Selected Honors
 -----